fuankarion/Vision17/Lab3-Latex-Tutorial/Readme.md

 According to  your operative system

 ### On Windows
-These two include latex basic packes and provide a user frienly editor:
+These two include latex basic packages and provide a user friendly editor:

 - MikTex
 - TexLive